 Was this article helpful?

 We hope you enjoyed this article on how long you have to pay alimony after a divorce.
-If your family law matter is in Orange County, Los Angeles or Riverside’s Central Court, please contact us for a strategy session and we can discuss your specific situation and determine whether you have proper grounds to modify alimony after your divorce or, if you are the spouse who receives alimony, whether you have proper grounds to oppose such a request.
+Please contact us for a strategy session and we can discuss your specific situation and determine whether you have proper grounds to modify alimony after your divorce or, if you are the spouse who receives alimony, whether you have proper grounds to oppose such a request.

 We also encourage you to check out our comprehensive guide on California alimony laws.

 Nothing contained on this page or on our website is legal advice nor should it be construed as such.
 It is not intended to apply to your specific situation or answer your specific questions.